Active Ingredients 101

 • Licorice Root Extract – brightens + soothes

-• Tranexamic Acid – targets melasma and spots
+• Tranexamic Acid – targets melasma and dark spots

-• Glutathione – antioxidant + skin tone evening
+• Glutathione – antioxidant + helps maintain an even skin tone

 • Mandelic Acid – gentle exfoliation + pigmentation fade